Everton-Reis/911_calls/docs/source/hipotese_2.rst

    :height: 300px
    :align: center

-| Por fim, analisando algumas informações essenciais, por mais que 911/ no voice e desordem sejam sempre as mais frequentes

-1. Durante o período noturno, 18:00 às 18:59 e 22:00 às 22:59, o número de ocorrências por narcóticos é consideravelmente maior que nos demais
+| Finally, analyzing some essential information, although "911/no voice" and "disorder" are always the most frequent occurrences:

+1. During the night period, from 18:00 to 18:59 and from 22:00 to 22:59, the number of narcotics-related incidents is considerably higher than during other times.
-2. Das 02:00 às 02:59 e 05:00 às 05:59, o número de assaltos se destaca.
+2. From 02:00 to 02:59 and from 05:00 to 05:59, the number of assaults stands out.
-3. E das 09:00 às 09:59, acidentes de carro são a terceira ocorrência mais frequente.
+3. And from 09:00 to 09:59, car accidents are the third most frequent occurrence.

+| Confirming the hypothesis